ashvardanian/StringZilla/README.md

     </td>
   </tr>
 </table>

+StringZilla has a lot of functionality, most of which is covered by benchmarks across C, C++, Python and other languages.
+You can find those in the `./scripts` directory, with usage notes listed in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+Notably, if the CPU supports misaligned loads, even the 64-bit SWAR backends are faster than either standard library.

 > Most benchmarks were conducted on a 1 GB English text corpus, with an average word length of 5 characters.
 > The code was compiled with GCC 12, using `glibc` v2.35.